-Identify Different Kinds of Stains
+Identify Different Kinds of Stains.

 No matter what color or discolorations happen throughout your home, the issues can be irritating and time-consuming to deal with.
-Here are the most common stainings, how it will impact your home and health, and what you can do to get rid of them!
+Here are the most common stainings, how they will impact your home and health, and what you can do to get rid of them!

 - White Spots or Streaks